kimdanny/blog/_pages/about.md

 * **Artificial Intelligence BootCamp**
   *June 2019 - Sep 2019 (3 months) / Seoul, South Korea*
   *Korea Advanced Institute of Science and Technology (KAIST)*
-  인공지능 여름 캠프 (양재R&CD 혁신허브 with KAIST & 모두의 연구소 sponsored by Seoul City Government) On June, took an intensive Machine Learning and Data Science online pre-course, provided by the BootCamp.
+  AI School 실무자 양성과정 3기 (@양재 R&CD 혁신허브 with KAIST & 모두의 연구소 sponsored by Seoul City Government) On June, took an intensive Machine Learning and Data Science online pre-course, provided by the BootCamp.
-  From July to September, by attending 4-5 hours of lectures 5 days a week, I will be covering much deeper part of it, including ANN, CNN, RNN, GAN, RL, NLP and Computer Vision.
+  From July to August by attending 4-5 hours of lectures 5 days a week, I covered much deeper part of it, including CNN, RNN and NLP to name just a few.
-  During the last two months, one group project will be proceeded and be presented on the last day.
+  During the last two months, two group projects (Kaggle Titanic & Deep Neural Style Transfer) and an individual project (MINIST Digit Recognizer) were proceeded and delivered a presentation on the last day.

 * **Invited Participant at Bank of America Merrill Lynch** *October 2018 / London, UK / at UCL*
   Invitation-only technical workshop.